A distinctive-looking and super-comfortable addition to a crowded SUV market

 What makes the 2019 Citroen C5 Aircross different?

-Citroens are renowned for their ride comfort, a trait the firm’s bosses are keen to focus their attention on with forthcoming models.
-The C5 Aircross is the first model designed with the Citroen Advanced Comfort philosophy in mind from the outset, although the revised C4 Cactus hatchback also has some of these developments installed.
+Citroens are renowned for their ride comfort, a trait the company’s bosses are keen to focus their attention on with forthcoming models.
+The C5 Aircross is the first model designed with the Citroen Advanced Comfort philosophy in mind from the outset, although the revised C4 Cactus hatchback also has some of these developments retrospectively installed.